-Children will receive 'smilies' for good behaviour and for making good choices.
+o Children will receive 'smilies' for good behaviour.
 These awards will be recognised with a certificate for a child to take home.
 This will encourage the children and confirm to parents, from time to time, that their child's good behaviour has been noted and appreciated.